 - 6.8.1 Core Strategy Policy CS17 (Biodiversity and Geodiversity) states that biodiversity and geodiversity assets across West Berkshire will be conserved and enhanced.
 Policy CS17 also states that, in order to conserve and enhance the environmental capacity of the District, all new development should maximise opportunities to achieve net gains in biodiversity and geodiversity in accordance with the Berkshire Biodiversity Action Plan and the Berkshire Local Geodiversity Action Plan. - 6.8.2 Policy HSA 22 of the HSA DPD requires the submission of an extended phase 1 habitat survey.
-From this report there site has potential to accommodate protected species, as such a condition will be attached to ensure compliance with the ecological survey recommendations.
+From the submitted report it is concluded that the site supports habitats that are generally of low ecological value and that the mature trees have ecological value and will be retained.
+No UK Biodiversity Action Plan (UKBAP) Priority habitats are present within the site.
+However the site has potential to support some protected species, as such a condition will be attached to ensure compliance with the ecological survey recommendations.
 The Council ecologist has not commented to date, any response that is received will be included in the update report.
 Natural England have not raised any objections.
 It is therefore considered that the proposed development would comply with Policy CS17 of the WBCS.